-Figure 4.1 Number of vehicles in sub-classes in 1985-2016.
+Figure 4.1 Number of vehicles in sub-classes in 1985-2018.

 For passenger cars, the engine size differentiation is less certain for the years before 2005.
 The increase in the total number of passenger cars is mostly due to a growth in the number of diesel cars between 1.4 and 2 litres (from the 2000s up to now).
 Until 2005, there has been a decrease in the number of gasoline cars with an engine size between 0.8 and 1.4 litres.
 These cars, however, have also increased in numbers during the later years, while the number of 1.4-2 litres gasoline cars has decreased.
-Since the late 1990s small cars (< 0.81 gasoline and <1.41 diesel) has slowly been introduced into the fleet.
+Since the late 1990s small cars (< 0.8 l gasoline and <1.4 l. diesel) has slowly begun to penetrate the fleet.